 The National Center for Outdoor & Adventure Education (NCOAE) is approved by the National Registry of Emergency Medical Technicians and credentialed through the North Carolina Office of Emergency Medical Services to offer this 21-day virtual instructor led Hybrid EMT training.

 The training satisfies eligibility requirements for the National Registry and State EMT certification.
-NCOAE offers this efficient and effective Hybrid EMT training, by combining both 10 days of virtual instructor led training with a 11 day practical skill sessions at one of our two campus in North Carolina and Oregon.
+NCOAE offers this efficient and effective Hybrid EMT training, by combining both 10 days of virtual instructor led training with a 11 day practical skill sessions at one of our two campus in North Carolina.
 Students will also complete 25-30 hours of pre-course training before beginning virtual instruction.

 Successful completion of this training includes the awarding of the following certifications and certificates of completion:

 - Traffic Incident Management (TIM) Certificate of Completion

 - Coaching the Emergency Vehicle Operator 4: AMBULANCE (CEVO4) Certificate of Completion

 - American Heart Association (AHA) Basic Life Support (BLS) Provider Certification, valid for 2 years

 - FEMA IS-100.C: An Introduction to the Incident Command System Certificate of Completion